ArkForgeLabs/Astra/README.md

 [![Static Badge](https://img.shields.io/badge/Join-The_Discord-blue?style=flat&logo=discord&color=blue)](https://discord.com/invite/6PMjUx8x3b)
 [![Static Badge](https://img.shields.io/badge/Read_The_Docs-blue?style=flat&logo=docsdotrs&color=%23000000)](https://astra.arkforge.net/docs/latest)

-Astra is a web server runtime for Lua (5.1-5.4), Luau and LuaJIT written in Rust with native support for Teal.
-The goal is to get as much performance as possible while writing the web server logic in Lua instead for faster iteration, fault-tolerance and no-build requirements.
+Astra is a Rust based runtime environment for Lua (5.1-5.4), Luau and LuaJIT with native support for Teal.
+The goal is to get as much performance as possible while writing the logic in Lua instead for faster iteration, fault-tolerance and no-build requirements.
 This project is internally used here at [ArkForge](https://arkforge.net) and many others.

-For Enterprise and business inquiries, send us an email at [contact@arkforge.net](mailto:contact@arkforge.net)
+For enterprise and business inquiries, send us an email at [contact@arkforge.net](mailto:contact@arkforge.net)

 > MSRV: 1.88+